exercism/elixir/exercises/concept/lasagna/.docs/instructions.md

 ## 3. Calculate the preparation time in minutes

-Define the `Lasagna.preparation_time_in_minutes/1` method that takes the number of layers you added to the lasagna as a argument and returns how many minutes you spent preparing the lasagna, assuming each layer takes you 2 minutes to prepare.
+Define the `Lasagna.preparation_time_in_minutes/1` method that takes the number of layers you added to the lasagna as an argument and returns how many minutes you spent preparing the lasagna, assuming each layer takes you 2 minutes to prepare.

 ```elixir
 Lasagna.preparation_time_in_minutes(2)